svbygoibear/hermes-crypto-core/README.md

 -   [Gin](https://gin-gonic.com/): Gin is a fast, easy to use web-framework perfect for crafting APIs at scale!
 -   [Golang](https://go.dev/): Go is an open-source programming language that is easy to learn, has tons of libraries and is well used and loved.
--   [DynamoDB](https://aws.amazon.com/pm/dynamodb): Following the theme of easy and lightweight, this project makes use of  DynamoDB to keep track of any info.
+-   [DynamoDB](https://aws.amazon.com/pm/dynamodb): Following the theme of easy and lightweight, this project makes use of  DynamoDB to keep track of votes and user information.

 # Installation